Oldmans Township, New Jersey

-Oldmans Township is a township in Salem County, New Jersey, United States.
-As of the 2010 United States Census, the township's population was 1,773, reflecting a decline of 25 (−1.4%) from the 1,798 counted in the 2000 Census, which had in turn increased by 115 (+6.8%) from the 1,683 counted in the 1990 Census.
+Oldmans Township is a township in Salem County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the township's population was 1,910, an increase of 137 (+7.7%) from the 2010 census count of 1,773, which in turn reflected a decline of 25 (−1.4%) from the 1,798 counted in the 2000 census.

 Oldmans Township was incorporated on February 7, 1881, from portions of Upper Penns Neck Township (now Carneys Point Township).
 The township's name is a corruption of "Alderman's".

 It is a dry town, where alcohol cannot be sold legally, though alcohol is available at the winery in the township.

 Geography

 According to the United States Census Bureau, Oldmans township had a total area of 20.69 square miles (53.58 km2), including 19.51 square miles (50.53 km2) of land and 1.18 square miles (3.05 km2) of water (5.70%).

-Pedricktown (with a 2010 Census population of 524) is an unincorporated community and census-designated place (CDP) located within Oldmans Township.
+Pedricktown (with a 2020 Census population of 487) and Auburn (1,057) are unincorporated communities and census-designated places (CDP) located within Oldmans Township.

-Unincorporated communities, localities and place names located partially or completely within the township include Auburn, Dolbows Landing, Jumbo, Magnolia, Oldmans Point, Parkertown and Perkintown.
+Unincorporated communities, localities and place names located partially or completely within the township include Dolbows Landing, Jumbo, Magnolia, Oldmans Point, Parkertown and Perkintown.

 The township borders Carneys Point Township and Pilesgrove Township in Salem County; and borders the Delaware River and Oldmans Creek, which serves as its border with Logan Township and Woolwich Township in Gloucester County.